George Warren Wood: Return to the United States and work for the American Board

 In 1850 he returned to the United States.
 In September 1852 he was elected Corresponding Secretary of the American Board of Foreign Missions in New York City, and continued in this position until 1871.

-In Spring 1855, the ABCFM sent Dr. Wood to visit Choctaw Mission in Oklahoma to resolve a crisis over the abolition issue.
+In Spring 1855, the ABCFM sent Wood to visit Choctaw Mission in Oklahoma to resolve a crisis over the abolition issue.
 After arriving in Stockbridge Mission, Wood spent over two weeks days visiting missions including the Goodwater Mission, Wheelock Academy, Spencer Academy, and other mission schools.
 He met with missionaries to discuss Selah B Treat's June 22, 1848, letter permitting them to maintain fellowship with slaveholders.
 Ultimately, the crisis was not resolved, and by 1859, the Board cut ties to the Choctaw mission altogether.

-In 1856, Dr. Wood published a "Manual of Christian Theology" in Constantinople in association with Dr. H. G. O. Dwight and Rev. Dr. Edward Riggs.
+In 1856, Wood published a "Manual of Christian Theology" in Constantinople in association with H. G. O. Dwight and Edward Riggs.

 In addition to his other secretarial duties, Wood assisted in presiding over the historic closure and relocation of the original Broadway Tabernacle in New York City in 1857.

-In December 1862, Dr. Wood sailed from New York on his way to assist the Western Turkey Mission with his skills in the Armenian language.
+In December 1862, Wood sailed from New York on his way to assist the Western Turkey Mission with his skills in the Armenian language.
 He stopped in London for several weeks to meet with the Turkish Missions Aid Society and arrived in Constantinople on March 7, 1863.
 During this time he also visited the Syria Mission.
 He returned to the United States June 6, 1864.

 Return to missions in Turkey

-When the New School Presbyterians withdrew from the American Board, Dr. Wood resumed his missions work in Constantinople for another 16 years from 1871 to 1886.
+When the New School Presbyterians withdrew from the American Board, Wood resumed his missions work in Constantinople for another 16 years from 1871 to 1886.
 While in Constantinople in 1879, Wood reported Turkish authorities in Amasia brutally persecuting Christian Armenian refugees from Soukoum Kaleh during the Russo-Turkish War (1877–78).
 He was able to coordinate with British Diplomat Edward Malet to bring the matter to the attention of the Sublime Porte, and then to the British foreign secretary Robert Gascoyne-Cecil (the Marquess of Salisbury).

 Personal life

-Dr. Wood had four wives over the course of his life.